farm-ng/amiga-dev-kit/website/docs/apps/autoplot_app/README.md

 :::tip Teaching Tracks Remotely or On-Site
-Tracks can be taught to the robot whether you're using the on-site pendant or the Remote Keyboard Control feature via a web browser.
+Tracks can be taught to the robot by driving it manually with the pendant or Kar-Tech controller.
+Alternatively, you may use the Remote Keyboard Controls or the Game Pad controller feature via a web browser.
 :::

 ## Tips for Optimal Autonomy

-- Before engaging in autonomous operations,
-- always perform a safety check of the environment.
+- Always perform a safety check of the surrounding environment before engaging in autonomous operations.
 - When operating the robot via remote keyboard control in the web app, ensure a stable and responsive network connection.